DarkCaster/Perpetual/docs/op_implement.md

 This stage plans the implementation based on the context gathered in Stage 1.
 It includes:

 1. Gather source code from relevant project files requested by LLM at stage 1, that needed to implement requested code.
-Also, if available, use reasonings extracted from stage 2 as further instructions.
 2. Querying the LLM to determine which files will be modified or created as a result of implementing code.
 3. Processing the LLM's response to extract file-list and reasoning (if enabled with `-pr` flag).